 Graduate programs in research-intensive institutions like Caltech provide some classroom education, but the majority of the experience is centered around learning through working on an open-ended problem, with the goal of developing the ability to independently formulate and carry out a research program.
 Graduate students spend the majority of their time in small research groups or individually working with faculty advisors.

 Admission to Caltech graduate study is highly competitive.
 The faculty review all the materials in the application to make a decision; they evaluate many factors including academic preparation, experience and research interests, recommendations from teachers/mentors, and they look for a match between faculty and an applicant's research interests.

-The application deadlines vary by department and range from December 15 to January 15.
+The application deadlines vary by department and range from November 21 to January 1.
 Please refer to our Application Deadlines document.
 Applications received after the posted deadline may be considered, but late applicants may be at a disadvantage in terms of being admitted and/or in the allocation of financial aid.
 Caltech conducts admissions once each year and applicants are considered for admission to the fall term only.

 Caltech admits students for the fall term only.
 Applications are not considered for the winter, spring and summer terms.

 Each academic option has a different schedule for considering applications and offers of admission will be made as the faculty make decisions on individual applications.
 Applicants may be notified at any time in the period between the deadline for submission and April 1.
 Offers are made as soon as possible so that students will have a chance to consider graduate study at Caltech together with opportunities at other institutions.

 Most academic options host visit days in order for select applicants to learn more about the program, the campus, and community prior to making their decision.
 The arrangements and schedule for visit days are set by the individual options, and each option will work with selected applicants and faculty to coordinate visits.
 When in person visits are not feasible, online interviews may also be conducted.